mathjax/MathJax-docs/web/loading.rst

    </script>

-Some CDNs don't provide a means of getting the latest version automatically, so you shiould check the documentation for the CDN you are planning to use to see if they support that, and how to indicate it in your source URL.
+Some CDNs don't provide a means of getting the latest version automatically, so you should check the documentation for the CDN you are planning to use to see if they support that, and how to indicate it in your source URL.